 Dear desperate parent, I’ve been in your shoes.
 I know the agony.
 I wouldn’t wish that kind of misery on anyone.

-There is something you can do!
+There IS something you can do to lessen the chance of a suicide.
 Today’s post is Part 2 in a series on suicide prevention.
 I want you to know about QPR, an effective method developed by Dr. Paul Quinnett at the QPR Institute: qprinstitute.com I learned about this strategy a few years ago when I attended one of their workshops.

 Think of QPR like CPR.
 Relax.
 You’re not the one responsible for saving the person in question; you’re simply keeping them alive until trained, professional help can be obtained.